Yord/pxi/README.md

 {"time":1577836799,"iso":"2019-12-31T23:59:59.000Z"}
 ```

-Selecting all entries from May the 4th from the same file (602MB) takes 14sec:
+Selecting all entries from May the 4th from the same file (602MB) takes 14 seconds:

 ```bash
 $ pf -t filter -f "({time}) => time >= 1556928000 && time <= 1557014399" < 2019.jsonl > out.jsonl